tianon/docker-overlay/README.md

 Latest stable is in the portage tree proper under the name `app-emulation/docker`.
 If you just want the latest release version of Docker, that's the best place to find it.

-Be sure to check out [the Gentoo Linux installation instructions at docker.io](http://docs.docker.io/en/latest/installation/gentoolinux/) for important notes and direction regarding the Gentoo ebulids for Docker.
+Be sure to check out [the Gentoo Linux installation instructions at docker.io](http://docs.docker.io/en/latest/installation/gentoolinux/) for important notes and direction regarding the Gentoo ebuilds for Docker.

 ## using this overlay